 What was the purpose of the original model?
-I Project Yield $\Box$ Sys System Operations/Projection/Forecasting Flood Control sin-wide simulation $\Box$ Streamflow simulation Oth ner: Is documentation available for the m odel? $\bigcirc$ Yes $\bigcirc$ No The Corps requires hydrologic modeling lake system through a range of flow com purpose.
-The following questions will h stream conditions or whether it simulate g that a ditions elp dete es other ccurately simulates conditions within the stream or .
-Many models are not necessarily designed for this ermine whether a model is more likely to simulate factors: Does the model generally track $\bigcirc$ all water in the system OR ○ the Applicant's supply (or other subset) of water in the system?
-Does the model generally $\bigcirc$ simulate real-world conditions OR O include adjustments to demand levels, inflows, historical gage flow, return flows, or other model inputs?
-Does the model generally incorporate any operational restrictions or limitations from a water right or other regulatory authority OR ○ focus on specific extreme events (e.g. droughts or floods)?
-The first options in the above questions second options indicate models that are indicate designe e models that simulate actual conditions, while the ed to evaluate other system responses that are less likely second options indicate models that are designed to evaluate other system responses that are less like to simulate expected streamflows in a manner that meets the Corps' needs.
+I Project Yield \Box Sys System Operations/Projection/Forecasting Flood Control sin-wide simulation \Box Streamflow simulation Oth ner: Is documentation available for the m odel? \bigcirc Yes \bigcirc No lake system through a range of flow con ditions elp dete ccurately simulates conditions within the stream or .
+Many models are not necessarily designed for this ermine whether a model is more likely to simulate factors: Does the model generally track \bigcirc all water in the system OR ○ the Applicant's supply (or other subset) of water in the system?
+Does the model generally \bigcirc simulate real-world conditions OR O include adjustments to demand levels, inflows, historical gage flow, return flows, or other model inputs?
+Does the model generally incorporate any operational restrictions or limitations from a water right or other regulatory authority OR ○ focus on specific extreme events (e.g. droughts or floods)? e models that simulate actual conditions, while the ed to evaluate other system responses that are less likely second options indicate models that are designed to evaluate other system responses that are less like to simulate expected streamflows in a manner that meets the Corps' needs.